ASPP/pelita/template/README.md

     ```python
     (3, 9) in bot.homezone
     ```
     You can check if you got assigned the blue team – your homezone is the left side of the maze – with **`bot.is_blue`**.
 Otherwise you are the red team and your homezone is the right side of the maze.
-The blue team plays the first move.
+The blue team always plays the first move.

 - **`bot.food`** is the list of the coordinates of the food pellets in your own homezone
     ```python